jcherven/vimwiki/jsarrays.md

 Variables referencing arrays are always references in js.
 This gives arrays their mutability and enables the functionality of the array methods below.

-Arrays declared with `const` can be mutated, unlike value types decalred with `const`.
+Arrays declared with `const` can be mutated, unlike primitive types decalred with `const`.
 Generally, a new declared array should be done with `const` in a lot of cases.

 ## Mutating Arrays